-The fortress first was build by the Macedonian king Philip II, in the 4 century b.c.By the time the fortress has been destroyed many times, rebuilt and upgraded..
-But the most of the walls and the preserved towers date from the time of Tzar Samoil, who ruled from 976 until 1014 and center of its empire was OhrId.
-Because of that today the fortress is call Tzar Samoil fortress.
+The fortress first was build by the Macedonian king Philip II, in the 4 century b.c.
+Through the ages the fortress has been destroyed many times, rebuilt and upgraded.
+But, most of the walls and the preserved towers date from the time of Tzar Samoil, who ruled from 976 until 1014 and made Ohrid the centre of his empire.
+Because of that, today the fortress is called Tzar Samoil fortress.

 The first part of the Samoil fortress is the Citadel, the Citadel is divided with a wall in two parts, the first part was for the emperor and in the second part of the Citadel the soldiers were accommodated.
 The second part of the Samoil fortress is a protective wall around the suburban area, where courtiers lived with their families.
 The town has three main gates: The Upper gate, The Front Gate and the Lower gate.
 Nowadays only the Upper gate is fully preserved.